xivsync/ellisontechnologies/web/themes/custom/ellison/README.md

 ### Pardot

 Assigning regions are handled by the **Pardot form handler**.
-The Drupal Locations webform handler sets both `ellison_region` cookie and `drupalSettings.ellison` values.
+The Drupal Locations webform handler sets a `ellison_region` cookie.
 The follow numbers are sent to Salesforce so that Region is properly assigned.

 308|(308) Minnesota
 210|(210) Northwest - Oregon